daiyamongos/LouieMicroservice/README.md

 > DO NOT USE main.py.
 It is a test program I used for A8

 # Communication Contract:

-a **POST** request from the main program side would look like:
+## Place holder for UML Diagram

-## example of sending task list to microservice A (with HTTP POST request)
+## Example of sending task list to microservice A (with HTTP POST request)

 ### Sample task list
 ```